Christian eschatology: Preterism v. Historicism

-Other historicists have seen no significance in the date that Revelation was written, and have even held to an early date while Kenneth L. Gentry, Jr., makes an exegetical and historical argument for the pre-AD 70 composition of Revelation.
+Other historicists have seen no significance in the date that Revelation was written, and have even held to an early date while Kenneth L. Gentry Jr., makes an exegetical and historical argument for the pre-AD 70 composition of Revelation.

 Historicism v.
 Futurism

 The division between these interpretations can be somewhat blurred.
 Most futurists are expecting a rapture of the Church, an antichrist, a Great Tribulation and a second coming of Christ in the near future.
 But they also accept certain past events, such as the rebirth of the State of Israel and the reunification of Jerusalem as prerequisites to them, in a manner which the earlier historicists have done with other dates.
 Futurists, who do not normally use the day-year principle, interpret the Prophecy of Seventy Weeks in Daniel 9:24 as years, just as historicists do.
 Most historicists have chosen timelines, from beginning to end, entirely in the past, but some, such as Adam Clarke, have timelines which also commenced with specific past events, but require a future fulfillment.
 In his commentary on Daniel 8:14 published in 1831, he stated that the 2,300-year period should be calculated from 334 BC, the year Alexander the Great began his conquest of the Persian Empire.
 His calculation resulted in the year 1966.
-He seems to have overlooked the fact that there is no "year zero" between BC and AD dates.
-For example, the year following 1 BC is 1 AD.
+He seems to have overlooked the fact that there is no "year zero" between BC and AD dates - that is, the year following 1 BC is 1 AD.
 Thus his calculations should have required an additional year, ending in 1967.
 He was not anticipating a literal regathering of the Jewish people prior to the second coming of Christ.
 But the date is of special significance to futurists since it is the year of Jerusalem's capture by Israeli forces during the Six-Day War.
 His commentary on Daniel 7:25 contains a 1260-year period commencing in 755 AD and ending in 2015.

 Major theological positions

 Premillennialism

-Premillennialism can be divided into two common categories: Historic Premillennialism and Dispensational Premillennialism.
-Historic Premillennialism is usually associated with post-tribulation "rapture" and does not see a strong distinction between ethnic Israel and the Church.
-Dispensational Premillennialism can be associated with any of the three rapture views but is often associated with a pretribulation rapture.
+Premillennialism can be divided into two common categories: historic premillennialism and dispensational premillennialism.
+Historic premillennialism is usually associated with posttribulation "rapture" and does not see a strong distinction between ethnic Israel and the Church.
+Dispensational premillennialism can be associated with any of the three rapture views but is often associated with a pretribulation rapture.
 Dispensationalism also sees a stronger distinction between ethnic Israel and the Church.

 Premillennialism usually posits that Christ's second coming will inaugurate a literal thousand-year earthly kingdom.
 Christ's return will coincide with a time of great tribulation.
 At this time, there will be a resurrection of the people of God who have died, and a rapture of the people of God who are still living, and they will meet Christ at his coming.
 A thousand years of peace will follow (the millennium), during which Christ will reign and Satan will be imprisoned in the Abyss.
 Those who hold to this view usually fall into one of the following three categories: